 Ethereum has activated the Shanghai hard fork yesterday at 22:27:35 UTC.
 Finalized in 15 minutes, the hard fork, also known as "Shapella" saw approximately 285 withdrawals worth roughly 5,413 ETH ($10 million) during its first half-hour in epoch 194,408.

-The upgrade now combines key changes to the blockchain's Engine API, performance and initialization improvements to the execution layer (in Shanghai), as well updates to the consensus layer (for Capella).
+The now combines key changes to the blockchain's Engine API, performance and initialization improvements to the execution layer (in Shanghai), as well (for Capella).

 The hard fork is a landmark moment as it culminates Ethereum's multi-year journey from its original proof-of-work consensus mechanism to a proof-of-stake network.
-The hard fork opened staking withdrawals for users who have locked their ether ($ETH) to secure and validate transactions.
-The event ushers in a new phase of development for Ethereum as it transitions to a complete proof-of-stake system.
+The opened staking withdrawals for users who have locked their ether ($ETH) to secure and validate transactions.
+The event ushers in a new phase of as it to a complete proof-of-stake system.

 Released on January 23, 2014, the Ethereum whitepaper outlined the core concepts of the Ethereum blockchain, including its consensus mechanism, smart contracts, and decentralized applications.
 Although the original Ethereum whitepaper focused primarily on a proof-of-work (PoW) consensus mechanism, Ethereum has been transitioning to a proof-of-stake (PoS) mechanism since the launch of Ethereum 2.0.